RazorfinOS/Razorfin/README.md

 >
 > RazorfinOS is currently in active development and is **not ready for production use**.
 This is an experimental proof of concept to explore bootc technology with Arch Linux.
 Expect breaking changes, incomplete features, and potential instability.
 Use at your own risk and do not rely on this for critical systems.

 RazorfinOS is a desktop operating system built on Arch Linux using bootc (bootable container) technology.
-It delivers a modern, secure desktop experience with KDE Plasma, combining the power of Arch Linux with atomic updates and container-based system management.
+It delivers a modern, secure desktop experience with System76's COSMIC desktop environment, combining the power of Arch Linux with atomic updates and container-based system management.

 **Note**: RazorfinOS is a fork of [HeliumOS](https://github.com/HeliumOS-org/HeliumOS), adapted for experimentation with bootc on Arch Linux.